Facilitating the modelling, manipulation and analysis of data with (mathematical) step functions

 We can visualise the function with the plot function:

-We can find the total time the page was viewed:
+We can find the total time in minutes the page was viewed:

 We can find the average number of viewers:

-We can find the average number of viewers for each hour of the day:
+We can find the average number of viewers, per hour of the day, and plot: